r-paiva/FPE/README.md

 Format Preserving Encryption as presented in the NIST 800-38G Recommendation for Block Cipher: Methods for Format Preserving Encryption.

 This implementation only supports the FF1 mode of operation-

+Format preserving encryption implementation I did years ago for uni project. don't use this for crypto. or anything really.